 In previous roles, Ms. Le Roux focused on legal guarantees within the framework of an INTERPOL program aimed at addressing organized transnational crime in West Africa and enhancing police cooperation among West African countries.
 She previously worked on migration and humanitarian issues with the United Nations High Commissioner for Refugees (UNHCR) and the International Organization for Migration (IOM) in South Africa.

-Ms. Le Roux holds a B.A. in law and political science from Pantheon-Sorbonne University and an M.A. in international law and administration from the Sorbonne Law School in Paris, France.
+Ms. Le Roux holds a B.A. in law and political science from Pantheon-Sorbonne University and an M.A. in international law and administration from the Humboldt University of Berlin, Germany and from the Sorbonne Law School in Paris, France

 Areas of Expertise